 So what is the difference between this room, and the last room that I pictured?

 The varied patterns in the pillows, the textures in the room.
 The rough painted beams, beaded chandelier, various sea shells and a touch of shine with the mercury glass, bottles and glass top tables.

 All of these varied textures keep this room in the interesting category.

 Another home at the beach!
-I absolutely LOVE the patern on the chairs, and the bright cheery yellow fabric on what appears to be a distressed wooden chair.
-The nail-head trim add another bit of interest and texture to the room.
+I absolutely LOVE the pattern on the chairs, and the bright cheery yellow fabric on what appears to be a distressed wooden chair.
+The nail-head trim adds another bit of interest and texture to the room.

 This room has a yellow rug, yellow chairs, yellow trim on banquette, yellow pillow, and then another pop of yellow in the flip-flop art.